grate-driver/grate/Fragment-Shader-ISA.md

 * MFU - multi-function unit, varying interpolate and special functions
 * TEX - texture lookups
 * ALU - arithmetic logic unit
-* DW - writing ALU's result to the output surface / buffers
+* DW - writing to the output surface / buffers

 The different units seems to be synchronized by separate timing streams.